BankruptCoder144/ecom-app/README.md

 ## Deployement
 ### Deploying in Containarized Environment
 All the microservices are spring based that are built using maven, you can build, test and package each microservice independently using mvn build commands.
-For easy build and packaging, I have created a bash script.
+For easy build, I have created a bash script.
 This script will Clean build, package and create docker images for each microservice
 Make sure you are at root folder for executing these scripts.
 ```
 bash ./buildImages.sh